Applying to Pomona

 Are international students eligible for Pomona’s internship and research programs?

 Yes, international students can participate in the internship programs sponsored by Pomona’s Career Development Office, which offers students access to both part-time internships in the Los Angeles area during the school year and summer internships in the U.S. and abroad.
+International students are also eligible to apply for Pomona’s Summer Undergraduate Research Program (SURP), which provides funding for extended summer research projects with faculty on or off campus.
 International students are eligible for the same stipends and funding opportunities for these internships as domestic students.
-Please note that students on F-1 visas must receive authorization from the International Student Advisor before accepting an internship.
-International students are also eligible to apply for Pomona’s Summer Undergraduate Research Program (SURP), which provides funding for extended summer research projects with faculty on or off campus.
+Please note that students on F-1 visas must receive Curricular Practical Training (CPT) authorization from the International Student Advisor before accepting an internship.
+Information about the CPT process is posted on the International Student: Internships webpage.

 Does Pomona offer any English as a Second Language courses or other special programs for non-English speaking foreign students?
 Does Pomona offer graduate programs?